justindz/DrunkenBoxing/README.md

 * Does not use Summoning
 * Does not debuff enemies
 * Does not cast Harm Self (you will have to die via the normal methods)
-* Caster auto-selection is a little basic (prioritizes slayer multiplier, then CB on bosses and CS on everything else)

 There are also a number of quirks relative to VT that are being tightened up and aren't included on the "major" list.
-For example, spell cast timings are not as tight as VT, and sometimes VT looting will partially trigger between casts.
+For example, spell cast timings are not as tight as VT, and sometimes VT looting will partially trigger between casts, or heals will be slightly delayed due to cast timings between the two plugins.

 ## Usage